Skip to main content

 Manage the attendee experience

-• Multiple live event options for maximum flexibility
+• Multiple, live event options for maximum flexibility.

-• Broad scale and highly managed content experience
+• Broad-scale and highly managed content experience.

-• Supports self-produced to custom production scenarios
+• Supports self-produced and custom production scenarios.

-• Live events can be publicized as a part of an engagement community
+• Live events can be publicized as a part of an engagement community.

-Which live event experience is right for me?
+Which broadcast experience is right for me?

 1How many people will watch the live broadcast?
 2Are there external attendees?
 3What type of attendee experience?
 4What level of video production?
 5Type of live event